Bill Thomas (businessman): Career

 Thomas began his career working in radar development at Marconi, before joining the US-based IT services company Electronic Data Systems (EDS); he remained there for 25 years until the end of 2008, during which time the company heavily expanded its presence in the UK.
 Initially recruited to work in its manufacturing division, Thomas eventually became head of the company's division in Europe, the Middle East and Africa (EMEA).

 He served as the regional vice-president from September 2000 to January 2003, the vice-president and general area manager for EMEA from January 2003 to December 2006, and the executive vice-president for the same region from December 2006 to December 2008.
 During this time, EDS held several major public-sector contracts for IT work in the UK; by 2007, it was the largest IT contractor for the UK government.

 He gave evidence to the House of Commons Public Accounts Committee in 2003 after an error during the rollout of a £168m contract relating to the administration of the Inland Revenue's Tax Credits system temporarily left hundreds of thousands of people unable to receive Tax Credits.

 Following EDS's takeover by Hewlett-Packard in August 2008, Thomas became HP's senior vice-president and general manager for the EMEA division; he remained in that role until December 2009.

 Since leaving EDS and HP, Thomas has been appointed to the boards of directors of several companies: GFI Software (since 2011), Xchanging (2011–16), Balfour Beatty (2013–14) and The Co-Operative Bank (since 2013); he joined the board of Spirent Communications in 2016 and has served as its chairman since 2017.

 He is also chairman of Node4 Holdings Ltd (since 2017) and of Clarkson plc (since 2019).
 Thomas has also been chair of the Royal Navy and Royal Marines Charity and has been an advisor to the Labour Party on issues of defence, vocational education, business policy and the awarding of public-sector contracts to small- and medium-sized businesses.
 He was knighted in the 2020 New Year Honours for "charitable and political service".

+Later, he lived at Hopton Hall, in Hopton, Derbyshire for a time.